aapfeldorf/aapfeldorf.github.io/docs/index.md

 This is a pretty standard rule of the internet.
 LLMs commonly use their users' conversations for training purposes, so it is important to not share sensitive information.

 ### Information accuracy
 Information put out by an LLM is not always correct.
-Accuracy can vary from slightly wrong to totally misinformed, so it is important to take whatever responses you recieve with a grain of salt.
+Accuracy can vary from slightly wrong to totally misinformed, so it is important to take whatever responses you receive with a grain of salt.
 Doing your own fact checking can ensure you do not fall victim to incorrect information.

 ### Sources of training data
 The material used to train LLMs can come from a variety of sources.
 Sometimes, these sources are legally ambiguous due to copyright and intellectual property rights.
 When using an LLM, you most likely won't be able to tell where your information is coming from, so it is important to be aware of these issues.